Skip to Main Content

 Source attribution

 • If reprinting an image covered by copyright, attribute the source in the note.
-Various examples of are listed on the page below.
+Various examples are listed below.

 • Double space the Note and align left.